 3. Use of your personal data

-3.2 We may also share your personal data (a) to respond to legal requirements including under the Data Protection Act 1998 and from 25 May 2018 under the General Data Protection Regulation (EU2016/679); (b) to protect a third party’s rights, property, or safety;(c) to any service providers, sub-contractors and agents that we may appoint to perform functions relating to the Just One Bill service and/or one bill services on our behalf and in accordance with our instructions and all applicable laws; and (d) in connection with, or during negotiations of, any merger, sale of assets, consolidation or restructuring, financing, or acquisition of all or a portion of our business by or into another company.
+3.2 We may also share your personal data (a) to respond to legal requirements including under the Data Protection Act 1998 and from 25 May 2018 under the General Data Protection Regulation (EU2016/679); (b) to protect a third party’s rights, property, or safety;(c) to any service providers, sub-contractors and agents that we may appoint to perform functions relating to the Billing Better service and/or one bill services on our behalf and in accordance with our instructions and all applicable laws; and (d) in connection with, or during negotiations of, any merger, sale of assets, consolidation or restructuring, financing, or acquisition of all or a portion of our business by or into another company.

 4. Information about your device

 4.1 When you use our website, we may automatically collect and store anonymous information about your device and your activities on the website.
 This information could include (a) your computer or other device’s unique ID number; (b) your mobile device’s geographic location; (c) technical information about your device such as type of device, web browser or operating system; (d) your preferences and settings such as time zone and language; and (e) how long you used the website and which services and features you used.
 We will use this information to improve our service.

 5. Where we hold and process your personal data

 5.1.
 We shall not transfer personal data outside of the European Economic Area without your prior written consent.